“Preach always, use

 words when necessary.”

-It’s the picture of poverty and sadness, yet around me, I see joy.
+It’s the picture of poverty and sadness, yet around me, I

 In the field in front of the broken-down building, Keigan has given